 Program of Liberal Studies

-Joseph Rosenberg is a literary critic and cultural historian specializing in modernism and its aftermath.
-His work has appeared or is forthcoming in venues such as Modernism/Modernity, The Henry James Review, the Oxford Handbooks of Modernism, Humanities, and others.
+Joseph Rosenberg is a literary critic specializing in modernism and its aftermath.
+His recent work has appeared in venues such as Modernism/Modernity, Critical Quarterly, The Henry James Review, and the Oxford Handbooks of Modernism.
 His first book, Wastepaper Modernism: Twentieth-Century Fiction and the Ruins of Print (forthcoming with Oxford University Press) examines the recurrent images of destroyed and ravaged print that haunt the modern novel.
 Wastepaper Modernism shows that these images are vital to our understanding of modern fiction, disclosing an anxiety about textual matter that lurks behind the desire for radically different modes of communication.

 Rosenberg has been the recipient of major fellowships from the Social Sciences and Humanities Research Council of Canada.
 His essay “Paper Bombs” won the 2015 Space Between Society Essay Prize.